 If you are borrowing to make improvements on your home, home equity loans can also be tax deductible.

 Curious about how much home equity you have?
 Try this home equity calculator to see how much equity you have in your home.

 1. Get another bank valuation

-This is the simplest, and most overlooked way of creating equity in your home.
+This is the simplest and most overlooked way of creating equity in your home.
 As we mentioned above, home equity is calculated as the value of your home minus any lending you owe against it.
-For example, if your home is valued by a bank at $600,000 and you owe $450,000 the equity in your home is $150,000.
+For example, if a bank values your home at $600,000 and you owe $450,000, the equity in your home is $150,000.

-A bank valuation is different to a market valuation, a bank valuation helps the lender determine their overall risk on the property whereas the market valuation which can be provided by a real estate agent can help determine the property’s price on the market.
+A bank valuation is different to a market valuation.
+A bank valuation helps the lender determine their overall risk on the property.
+In contrast, the market valuation, which a real estate agent can provide, can help determine the property’s price on the market.

 If you are looking at borrowing your home equity, you are going to need to rely on a bank valuation – but the good news is different banks use different valuers.

 Bank Valuation 3

 As you can see from this scenario, we obtained 3 different bank valuations from 3 different banks, and the results are incredible – bank valuation 3 was over $130,000 HIGHER than the other ones completed.